photo credit-Max James Fallon

 I enrolled in Vesper George School of Art (1961-1964), studying commercial art and met William Georgenes, a recent MFA graduate student from Yale, who gave the class his Josef Albers design problems as homework.
-To my surprise, I was very good at creative problem solving and thus began my journey to become an artist.
+To my surprise, he found me good at creative problem solving and thus began my journey to becoming an artist.

-Upon graduation, I was immediately drafted into the Service and spent the next two years in Baltimore, Md. working as an Illustrator for an Army Intelligence unit, developing tools for spies.
-At night, I began taking art classes, where I discovered sculpture as a new medium to explore.
+Upon graduation, I was immediately drafted into the U.S. Army and spent the next two years in Baltimore, Maryland, working as an Illustrator for an Army Intelligence unit, developing tools for spies.
+At night, I took art classes, where I discovered sculpture as a new medium for me to explore.

 In graduate school, I took a History of Cinema class as an elective.
-For a grade, the professor gave the option of writing a paper about the films shown, or to make a film.
-I decided to make a film. ”Making Out” (1970) a parody on adolescent courting, became a hit on the film festival circuit.
+For grades, the professor offered the option of writing a paper about the films or making a film.
+My film, ”Making Out” (1970), a satire about adolescent courting, became a success on the festival circuit.
 I received my MFA in 1972 with more credits in film production than sculpture.

 After graduate school I worked as a crew member on cargo ships and brought along filmmaking equipment.
-One night, on watch on the bow of the ship talking into a tape recorder about my experiences at sea, a fellow crew member came up to me and began telling me about a terrible incident he was involved in, where he was steering the ship and accidentally ran over a Korean fishing boat and did not go back to look for survivors.
-The resulting film “Sea Space“(1972) was edited at the Center for Contemporary Music at Mills College, Oakland, Ca., where I taught film production from 1974 to 1980.
-“Sea Space” won awards nationally and internationally and is in the permanent collection of the Walker Museum of Art in Minneapolis, Minnesota.
-It was also shown at Sundance, and the New York Film Festival.
+One night, on watch on the bow of the ship talking into a tape recorder about my experiences at sea, a fellow crew member came up to me and began telling me about a terrible incident in which he was steering the ship and accidentally ran over a Korean fishing boat and didn’t go back to look for survivors.
+The resulting film, “Sea Space“(1972) was edited at the Center for Contemporary Music at Mills College, where I taught film production from 1974 to 1980.
+“Sea Space” won awards nationally and internationally and is in the permanent collection of the Walker Museum of Art in Minneapolis.
+It was also shown at, Sundance and the New York Film Festival.

 I joined the board of several San Francisco arts organizations in 1980; including Langton Arts, a non-profit alternative space, focusing on contemporary art; The San Francisco International Theater Festival (1980-84); George Coates Performance Works (1981 to 1988); the Film Arts Foundation (1984 to 1996); and was president of the Film Arts Foundation Board from 1992 to 1996.

-In collaboration with George Manupelli and Don Novello from Saturday Night Live, we created “Become an Artist” for the San Francisco Art Institute, which won a Clio for the best public service announcement of the year (1981).
+In collaboration with George Manupelli and Don Novello from Saturday Night Live, I produced “Become an Artist” for the San Francisco Art Institute, which won a Clio for the best public service announcement of the year (1981).

 My first narrative feature film, “Citizen, I'm Not Losing My mind, I'm giving It Away” (1982) was a fictional film slightly disguised as a documentary.
 It received grants from the California Tamarack Foundation in 1982 and the Zellerbach Family Fund in 1983.
 It featured Whoopi Goldberg in her first screen appearance.
 It premiered at the 1983 Sundance Film Festival followed by a one month run at the Whitney Museum of American Art, in New York.

-My friends Mal and Sandra Sharpe bought a 1963 painting, "A Bohemian Nightclub", in an upscale junk store that once hung on the wall of North Beach's Old Spaghetti Factory.
-The Sharpe's asked me to join the search for all the people in the mural and record their stories.
-“The Old Spaghetti Factory” (2000) went out on PBS satellite and was shown in over 95 cites in the U.S.
+My friends Mal and Sandra Sharpe bought a 1963 painting, "A Bohemian Nightclub", in an upscale junk store.
+The painting once hung on the wall of North Beach's Old Spaghetti Factory.
+The Sharpes asked me to join the search for all the people in the mural and record their stories.
+“The Old Spaghetti Factory” (2000), went out on PBS satellite and was shown in more than 95 cites in the U.S.

-“The Stories” (2005) was inspired by a story a friend told me about a conversation he had with his dying father.
-The story was a profound insight to me; family questions are not always answered, regardless of your desire for closure.
-My next film was “Darryl Henriques Is in Show Business” (2006) a portrait of an immensely talented comedian whose biting humorous commentary on modern life and the abuse of power delivered him as a darling to the political Left.
-The film follows him through his daily life working as a caterer and his occasional stints as a stand-up comic.
+“The Stories” (2005) was inspired by what a friend told me about his conversation with his dying father.
+The story moved me deeply; Family questions are not always answered, regardless of our desire for closure.
+My next film, was “Darryl Henriques Is in Show Business” (2006), is a portrait of an immensely talented comedian whose biting commentary on modern life and the abuse of power made him a favorite of the political Left.
+The film follows him through his daily life working as a caterer with occasional stints as a stand-up comic.
 It includes interviews with Ed Begley Jr., Paul Krassner, and Peter Coyote.

 John O'Keefe's adaptation of Walt Whitman's “Song of Myself” (2006) performed at the Marsh in San Francisco; CA was recorded with five cameras.
 Lawrence Ferlinghetti wrote of the show, "Every poet has his own Walt Whitman within him.
 John O'Keefe liberated his Whitman and gave it to the open air, much to everybody's delight."

-“Arianna's Journey” (2007) follows the travails of a spiritual healer following the private directives of a very rascally inclined deity.
+“Arianna's Journey” (2007) follows the travails of a spiritual healer following the private directives of a rascally deity.
 Her family travels with her on a pilgrimage to holy shrines in Israel and Palestine, to sacred caves in France, and finally to the largest peyote fields in the world, located in central Mexico.
-The film is in the permanent college of New York University, N.Y.

 In 2007 I began to photograph urban and rural landscapes at night in the fog.
-Photographing after midnight and before dawn in the fog satisfies a deep instinct within me as I attempt to capture the drama of the silent light of a liminal world.
+Photographing after midnight and before dawn in the fog satisfies a deep need for me as I do my best to capture the drama of the silent light of a liminal world.
 This work is an exploration of my belief that the photographic image has the potential to reach beyond the rational mind to our innate understanding of the mysterious beauty of the material world.
-This work is represented at The Dolby Chadwick Gallery, San Francisco, and the San Francisco Museum of Modern Art, Artist Gallery at Fort Mason, San Francisco, CA.
+This work is represented by the San Francisco Museum of Modern Art, Artist Gallery at Fort Mason, San Francisco, CA.

 I produced and directed “Alvin Lucier’s Self Portrait for Flute and Wind Anemometer” (2017) with Barbara Held on flute.
 The ten-minute film documented the improvisation with three cameras.
 Crew members included; sound recordist: Philip Perkins, camera: Barry Stone, editors: Barry Stone and William Farley.